TortoiseLegend/Current_Events/README.md

 - Branch currents are calculated using **I = V/R** and added up.
 - If total current exceeds the budget, the controller switches off one active load at a time, starting with the lowest priority, and measures again.
 - When sufficient capacity becomes available, the controller can restore loads using their remembered operating currents, a waiting period, and an additional current margin.
-- An OLED displays measured currents, the budget, and commanded load states real time.
+- An OLED displays measured currents, the budget, and total load real time.

 ## Load priorities